 It is important to report your pro bono hours so that you may receive credit toward any award or recognition criteria set by Campbell Law, the North Carolina State Bar, the North Carolina Bar Association, and other organizations.
 Further, recording your pro bono hours helps the Office of Student Life and Pro Bono Opportunities and the Pro Bono Council collect data on Campbell Law student pro bono work and identify areas for project improvement or new pro bono opportunities and highlight the extent of pro bono activity at Campbell Law to promote a culture of pro bono activity.

 How do I report my pro bono hours?

-Are my community service hours tracked differently than my pro bono hours?
+Are my community service hours tracked differently?